ahmadhassanch/editable_table/readme.txt

 - Should support save on one computer resolution and load on another
 - all resized columns / other layout should stay same

+TABLE LEVEL FORMATTING
+- alignment of all cells
+- horizontal alignment of table
+- fontsize of entire table

 CELL FORMATTING
-- fontsize scale of entire table
 - Set foreground color of text in cell/selected cells
 - Set background color cell/selected cells
 - decrease/increase font size in a cell
 - Italic Bold, etc.

-GOOD TO HAVE
-- Natural key movement (cursor and tabs)

 MULTIPLE SELECTION OF CELLS
 - for fontsize change
 - Justification
 - coloring

+NATURAL CURSOR MOVEMENT (a little harder)
+- Natural cursor movement via arrow keys and tabs

 =================================================================
 May 13th